apaschenko/temple/README.md

 ##### The main goal
 of this library is to provide you with maximum functionality while saving ease of use in simple cases of its using.

-Goal | Implemented
+Features | Implemented
  --- | ---
-Ease of use | yes, using its meets intuitive expectations.
-Configurability | yes, you can change almost everything: from the placeholders to the general rendering behavior.
-Nested layers | yes, with an unlimited level of nesting (it restricted only on the size of available memory).
+Nested layers | yes
+Conditional rendering | yes
+Qualified names | no
+Configurability | yes

 The ability to store data anywhere | yes, with synchronous or asynchronous loading of its on demand.

 ### Installation